e-regular-games/vuze-3d-stitcher/README.md

 ## Installation and Usage

 Clone this repository and ensure all of the requirements above are met.
-Assuming your Vuze Camera is similar to the one used for this project, copy a series of 8 images (`_1.JPG` -> `_8.JPG`) and their CSV from the camera to the parent directory of this repo.
+Assuming your Vuze Camera is similar to the one used for this project, copy a series of 8 images (`_1.JPG` -> `_8.JPG`) and their CSV from the camera to the root directory of this repo.
 Also copy the VUZ*.yml file from the root of the memory card.
-The following commands are run from the parent directory of the repo.
+The following commands are run from the root directory of the repo.

 Update the position of the sensors within the lens using your cameras configuration.
 Note: the images to merge in this command are `HET_0014_1.JPG` -> `HET_0014_8.JPG`.

 ```
-vuze-3d-stitcher/src/vuze_merge.py -a vuze-3d-stitcher/coeffs_v5.dat -i HET_0014 \
+echo '{"yamlConfig": "<VUZ_FILE_NAME_HERE>.yml"}' > vuz_config.json
-  --yaml-config VUZ*.yml
+src/vuze_merge.py -a coeffs_v6.json --setup vuz_config.json
 ```

-Merge the images into an over-under 3d equirectangular image.
+Merge the images into an over-under 3d equirectangular image and save the transform and seam coefficients for future images.
+Note: the write-coeffs option should be use only on images with a large number of details throughout.

 ```
-vuze-3d-stitcher/src/vuze_merge.py -a vuze-3d-stitcher/coeffs_v5.dat -i HET_0014
+src/vuze_merge.py -a coeffs_v6.json -i HET_0014 --write-coeffs
 ```

 To further configure the merge process examine the additional options provided by `vuze_merge.py` by running the script without any arguments.
+A more advanced camera calibration process can be used following the example [camera_setup.json](./camera_setup.json).
+See the [Depth Calibration](./notes/depth_calibration/depth_calibration.md) development log for details.

 ```
-vuze-3d-stitcher/src/vuze_merge.py
+src/vuze_merge.py
 ```

 ## Contribute